Radioactive Waste Disposal: Low-Level Radioactive Waste

 - oil and gas NORM waste

 Consequently, LLRW is part of a broad category of nuclear waste.
 Nuclear waste is a generic term that is used to refer to all of the various types of wastes stated above.
-LLRW is, however, a separate well-defined category with a precise classification system and associated concentration limits for each waste class.The Atomic Energy Authority divides responsibility for LLRW between the Nuclear Regulatory Commission (NRC) and the Department of Energy (DOE).
+LLRW is, however, a separate well-defined category with a precise classification system and associated concentration limits for each waste class.The Atomic Energy Authority divides responsibility for LLRW between the Nuclear Regulatory Commission (NRC) and the DOE.
 The DOE is self-regulating and is responsible for managing and safely dismantling excess nuclear weapons, disposal of surplus fissile nuclear materials, and ensuring the security of nuclear assets.
 The DOE also develops and ensures the safety and reliability of nuclear reactor plants that power Navy warships.

 Sources of LLRW